Open Source · C++20 · GPL v3

 • Working-directory tracking — shells emitting OSC 7 update the tracked CWD continuously; a pwd subchannel captures the final CWD at disconnect for accurate session restore

-• Keepalive and optional connection compression
+• Optional connection compression

 • Reconnect bar when a connection drops — resume without re-entering credentials